 The educational "Rounds" format at the Institute provide students, faculty, alumni, and staff with an opportunity to engage in interprofessional dialogue on important issues that advance a compassionate approach to patient care.
 Participants are invited to engage in self-reflections and reflective dialogue with their peers.

 Schwartz Center Education Rounds will be held four times in 2016-2017.
 The theme is overcoming cultural barriers to care.
-The first Rounds (see video below), presented on September 26, 2016, covered "Overcoming Linguistic Barriers to Care."
+The first Rounds, presented on September 26, 2016, covered "Overcoming Linguistic Barriers to Care."
 The second Rounds, presented on November 28, 2016, covered "Reconciling Western and Non-Western Medicine."
-The third Rounds, scheduled for February 27, 2017, will be on "Providing Sensitive Care to Transgender Patients."
-The fourth Rounds, scheduled for April 10, 2017, will be on "Navigating the Health Care Workplace Heirarchy."
+The third Rounds, scheduled for February 27, 2017, will be on "Providing Care to Transgender Patients."
+The fourth Rounds, scheduled for April 10, 2017, will be on "Navigating the Health Care Workplace Hierarchy."